Ilan Halevi

-Biography
+Early life

 Background

 He was born to a Jewish family in Lyon, France, in 1943, "under a false name ... in a post-office that was a Resistance hide-out", as his older brother Marc Albert has confirmed.
-After the death of their father Henri Levin (who had been born in Poland to Russian-Jewish parents), his mother Blanche married Emile Albert and he adopted her four children.
+After the death of their father, Henri Levin (who had been born in Poland to Russian-Jewish parents), his mother Blanche married Emile Albert and he adopted her four children.
 (Some sources mistakenly state that his father was a Yemeni Jew whose family had settled in Jerusalem at the beginning of the 20th century; according to Halevi's brother Marc, when Halevi went to Israel "he obtained a passport with the testimony of a Yemenite residing there – the reason that this origin is sometimes given as his.")

+He is also known by other names, such as Alain Albert; Alan Albert; Georges Levin.

 Literary beginnings

-In the early 1960s he had work published in the literary journals Les Temps modernes and Présence Africaine.
-His first novel, The Crossing, published in 1964 was favourably reviewed, described by Lillian Smith in The Saturday Review as "a brilliant, mind-smacking account of a young man's journey from nowhere to hell....a fresh way of looking at the multileveled agony of the walled-in young."
+In the early 1960s, writing as "Alan Albert", he had work published in the literary journals Les Temps modernes and Présence Africaine, notably discussing both the Algerian war of independence and the system of racial oppression in the American South in his 1962 essay "Study in Brown (II): De la Mentalité Coloniale".
+With Ellen Wright, widow of African-American writer Richard Wright, as his literary agent, Halevi had his first novel, The Crossing, published in 1964 in the United States, under the name Alain Albert.
+It was favourably reviewed, described by Lillian Smith in The Saturday Review as "a brilliant, mind-smacking account of a young man's journey from nowhere to hell....a fresh way of looking at the multileveled agony of the walled-in young."